 Indigenous youth express themselves musically and creatively under the guidance of professional music producers, learning song recording, sound mixing, beat making, and music video production.

-Our Mobile Music Production Studio offers Indigenous youth the chance to collaborate with professional musicians and producers to learn the process and vocabulary of sound recording as well as songwriting and performance.
-In a safe environment with experienced artists, participants record original music and create music videos that are then shared with their communities and beyond.
+The N’we Jinan Mobile Music Production Studio offers youth the chance to collaborate with professional musicians and producers to learn the process and vocabulary of sound recording as well as songwriting and performance.
+In a safe environment with professional musicians, participants record original music and create music videos that are then shared with their communities and beyond.